AJMansfield/Intelligence-Core-Public/kttu02.md

   but you'd need to acquire those things first, and doing it purely by yourself would take a very long time.

-Things come to a close, and Leon approaches you and the other migrants.
+Things come to a close, and Leon approaches you and the other clanless.
-He hands each of you a stack of plastic chips similar to the one around your neck, and you're able to get the gist of what he's saying.
+He hands each of you a stack of plastic chips similar to the one around your neck, and you're able to get the gist of what he says.

 Apparently, today is also payday.